 Koh Kong Bridge

-The 1.9 kilometres Koh Kong Bridge was officially declared open on 4th April 2002 by Prime Minister Hun Sen. This magnificent 8 million dollar masterpiece of technology links Koh Kong with Thailand's south-west promoting tourism, investment and trade, as well as reducing travelling-time to Phnom Penh.
-However, this new wide laterite highway built by the Thai Army, requires 4 tricky ferry crossings and is not recommenced during the rainy-season.
+The 1.9-km Koh Kong Bridge was officially opened on 4th April 2002 by Prime Minister Hun Sen. This magnificent 8 million-dollar technological masterpiece links Koh Kong with Thailand's south-west promoting tourism, investment and trade, as well as reducing travelling-time to Phnom Penh.

 Sihanoukville is not exactly southeast Asia's answer to Las Vegas but it does offer a few venues for those who enjoy to throw the dice and play footsie with Lady Luck.
-Presently there are four hotels offer gamblers their favourite games: blackjack, roulette, baccarat, gaming machines, and poker.
+There are several hotels offering gamblers their favourite games: blackjack, roulette, baccarat, gaming machines, and poker.

-Sihanoukville's (and Cambodia's) longest-running casino is the Holiday Palace Casino (in which you could stay during our five days Cambodia Paradise Beach Tour Package), across from Victory Beach while the aptly-named Fortune Casino (formerly the Golden Palace Casino) has undergone a complete renovation and is the largest gaming venue in town.
-Meanwhile, the new kid on the block is Kampong Som City.
-Another gaming venue in which to try your luck is the Sokha Vegas in the Sokha Resort, Sihanoukville's premier seaside resort.
+Sihanoukville's (and Cambodia's) longest-running casino is the Holiday Palace Casino, across from Victory Beach.
+Many new casinos have opened and among the great gaming venues in which to try your luck is the Sokha Vegas in the Sokha Resort, Sihanoukville's premier seaside resort.